Native Fish in the Classroom

 - Assist students in developing an attitude of stewardship toward the state’s natural resources.
 Students will gain awareness of freshwater ecological systems by helping prevent the loss of a protected fish, benefiting the whole freshwater system.

-Why Paddlefish?
+Why paddlefish?

 - Paddlefish spawning cycles coincide with the spring semester of school year